ngchihuan/LightPyCL/README.md

 tracer.iterative_tracer(light_source=lightsources,meshes=scene,trace_iterations=iterations,max_ray_len=max_ray_len,ior_env=ior_env)
 ```

-`iterations` tels the raytracer to follow the rays to a depth of 8.
+*iterations* tels the raytracer to follow the rays to a depth of 8.
-`max_ray_len = 1e3` specifies the maximum length a ray can have if it does not intersect.
+*max_ray_len = 1e3* specifies the maximum length a ray can have if it does not intersect.
-`ior_env     = 1.0` determines the refractive index of the environment (1.0 for vacuum).
+*ior_env     = 1.0* determines the refractive index of the environment (1.0 for vacuum).

-Once the tracer has completed its task, the results can be found in `tracer.results`.
-The resulting traced scene can be saved to a DXF file with `tracer.save_traced_scene("./results.dxf")`.
+Once the tracer has completed its task, the results can be found in *tracer.results*.
+The resulting traced scene can be saved to a DXF file with *tracer.save_traced_scene("./results.dxf")*.
 Note that saving the file can take a long time when large amounts of rays have been traced.

-To access only the final position and intensity of the measured rays you can call `tracer.get_measured_rays()` which will return a tuple `(pos,pow)` of the vertex array pos and float array pow.
+To access only the final position and intensity of the measured rays you can call *tracer.get_measured_rays()* which will return a tuple *(pos,pow)* of the vertex array *pos* and float array *pow*.

 ### Postprocessing and plotting